Information for international students

 Submitting your pre-application

-To be considered for our international program, please email your Curriculum Vitae, including copies of academic transcripts (English translation where necessary), your Personal Statement, your GRE scores (if available) in a single pdf file to firstname.lastname@example.org by the pre-application deadline.
-You should also arrange to have 3 letters of reference arrive at email@example.com by the deadline.
+To be considered for our international program, please email your Curriculum Vitae, including copies of academic transcripts (English translation where necessary), your Personal Statement in a single pdf file to email@example.com by the pre-application deadline.
+You should also arrange to have 3 letters of reference arrive at firstname.lastname@example.org by the deadline.
+If available, please also send copies of any Master's thesis or published paper.
 Complete pre-applications received by the deadline will receive full consideration.
 Applicants are encouraged to contact RSAA faculty about potential research projects in the applicant's areas of interest prior to the application deadline.

 - Personal Statement